FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

     static int getLastID();
 ```

-To prevent doxygen to automatically create a link you can use the `%` prefix.
-For example, since we have a namespace `Base` in FreeCAD, we use `%Base` in the example below to prevent Doxygen to create a link here to the `Base` package:
+To prevent Doxygen from automatically creating an irrelevant or undesired link use a `%` prefix.
+For example, since there is a namespace `Base` in FreeCAD, use `%Base` as shown in the example below to prevent Doxygen to create a link here to the `Base` package:

 ```c++
 /**